PaddlePaddle/PaddleNLP/examples/text_summarization/pointer_summarizer/README.md

-This code is the Paddle v2.0 implementation of implementation of *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
+This code is the Paddle v2.0 implementation of *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
-The code adapts and aligns with *[a previous Pytorch implmentation](https://github.com/atulkum/pointer_summarizer)*.
+The code adapts and aligns with [a previous Pytorch implmentation](https://github.com/atulkum/pointer_summarizer).

-To reach the state-of-the-art performance stated in the source paper, please use the default hyper-parameters listed in utils/config.py.
+To reach the state-of-the-art performance stated in the source paper, please use the default hyper-parameters listed in *utils/config.py*.

 ## Train with pointer generation and coverage loss enabled
 After training for 100k iterations with coverage loss enabled (batch size 8)